reflexer-labs/rai-metapool-fuzz/README.md

 Seed: -7833100418140387905
 ```

-Running swaps of limited value ensure that all swaps go through (the pool isn't depleated by one large or several swaps to the same side).
+Running swaps of limited value ensure that all swaps go through (the pool isn't depleted by one large swap or several swaps to the same side).
 Removing the cap from the swap, we can have an insight on the size of a single trade needed to cause a slippage of 1% (echidna will shrink the input to the approximate minimum failure):

 ```
 assertion in swap: failed!💥